heathkh/iwct/docs/launch_cluster.rst

 """"""""""""""""""""""""""

-Return to the console and press any key to continue...
+Return to the console and press ENTER key to continue...

 .. image:: _static/continue_console.png
    :width: 100%